Skyvell/bmw-commision-design/README.md

 The rest of the data required for the commission calculation is pulled from DynamoDB (commission matrix and target financed sales volumes).

 #### Clawback calculation
 A clawback list will be fetched from Midas.
-The clawback lists contain a list of terminated contracts the previous mounth.
+The clawback lists contain a list of terminated contracts the previous month.
 This list will be used to determine if there should be any clawbacks on previously issued commissions.

 ### Midas API
 **TODO - Waiting for documentation.**